Filipino Pork Adobo is a pork belly braise in a tangy, sweet, and savory sauce. This adobo recipe is so simple to make with minimal ingredients.

 Notes

-- Pork belly: You can also use pork butt, pork shoulder, or pork ribs.
+- Pork belly: You can also use pork shoulder or butt.
+Other protein options are pork ribs and chicken.

 - Soy sauce: Use regular or light soy sauce.
 A little dark soy sauce is okay for color, but not to replace it entirely.
 Tamari with no wheat is a gluten-free alternative.
 It is darker and richer, so you will need less of it.